 Sandbox keys, available with a free AT&T Developer Program account, enable proof-of-concept and testing with AT&T APIs, but do not allow production deployment.

-Production keys are designed to handle a much larger amount of traffic, and require a paid AT&T Developer Program account.The following components are required to run the AT&T API Platform SDK Plugins for Adobe PhoneGap:
+Production keys are designed to handle a much larger amount of traffic, and require a paid AT&T Developer Program account.

-Xcode integrated development environment (IDE) for iPhone version 4.5 or later

-Eclipse IDE for Android version 3.4 or later and withinstalled ADT plugin

-PhonegGap mobile SDK version 2.5. or later

 Prerequisites